MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-os-schedulers-transact-sql.md

 # sys.dm_os_schedulers (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2008-all-md](../../includes/tsql-appliesto-ss2008-all-md.md)]

   Returns one row per scheduler in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] where each scheduler is mapped to an individual processor.
 Use this view to monitor the condition of a scheduler or to identify runaway tasks.
+For more information about schedulers, see the [Thread and Task Architecture Guide](../../relational-databases/thread-and-task-architecture-guide.md).

 > [!NOTE]
 >  To call this from [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)] or [!INCLUDE[ssPDW](../../includes/sspdw-md.md)], use the name **sys.dm_pdw_nodes_os_schedulers**.